-Note that not all VMware license types are currently supported for running VSI OpenVMS x86-64 V9.2.
+Note that not all VMware license types are currently supported for running VSI OpenVMS x86-64 V9.2-1.
 The following table lists VMware license types that have been tested by VSI.

 VMware License VSI Tested

-Enterprise Plus ESXi V6.7.0 and V7.0.2 as part of vSphere Enterprise Plus
+Enterprise Plus ESXi V6.7.x, V7.0.x, and V8.0.x

-Entampies

 Enterprise Not tested

 Essentials Plus Not currently supported

 Essentials Not currently supported

 Standard Not currently supported

 Hypervisor Not currently supported

 The VMware licenses that are marked as "Not currently supported" do not support the use of virtual serial lines in a virtual machine.
-OpenVMS requires a serial port connection with a terminal emulator and therefore VMware systems with these licenses are not currently supported for running OpenVMS.
+OpenVMS requires a serial port connection with a terminal emulator, and therefore VMware systems with these licenses are not currently supported for running OpenVMS.
 This support will be added in a future release of VSI OpenVMS x86-64.

 1.3.
-MD5 Checksum for the X86092OE.ZIP File
+MD5 Checksum for the X8609210E.ZIP File

-VSI recommends that you verify the MD5 checksum of the X86092OE.ZIP file after it has been downloaded from the VMS Software Service Platform to your target system.
-The MD5 checksum of X86092OE.ZIP must correspond to the following value:
+VSI recommends that you verify the MD5 checksum of the X8609210E.ZIP file after it has been downloaded from the VMS Software Service Platform to your target system.
+The MD5 checksum of X8609210E.ZIP must correspond to the following value: